co1umbine/D4UDocument/DynamixelForUnity EN.md

 Returns true if successful, false otherwise.

 - Description
-Set the baud rate of the port.
+Set the baudrate of the port.